HiruDewmi/Angular-employee-table/README.md

-# SmartTableExample
+# Angular Smart Table

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.

 ## Development server

+Before running the code, it is necessary to install required JASON files (package.json) and other resources in root directory.
+For that run `nmp install`.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you have not made any changes for the source files.

 ## Code scaffolding